A Day in the Life (Eric Benét album)

 A Day in the Life is the second studio album by American R&B singer Eric Benét.
 It was released on April 27, 1999, on Warner Bros.
 Records.
-Benet's follow-up to his debut album, True to Myself (1996), it has sold 752,000 copies in the United States as of 2000.
+Benet's follow-up to his debut album, True to Myself (1996), it has sold close to 900,000 copies in the United States.

 Critical reception

-AllMusic editor Michael Gallucci rated the album four out of five stars and wrote: "Benét scores with a series of mellow grooves and sizzling duets aimed at both the body and brain.
+AllMusic editor Michael Gallucci wrote: "Benét scores with a series of mellow grooves and sizzling duets aimed at both the body and brain.
 A Day in the Life is sharper than contemporary R&B, keeping the arrangements and production simple, all the while nodding toward the genre's golden era of the '70s."

 Track listing

 Credits adapted from liner notes and Allmusic.